SimonRess/Python-R-comparison/README.md

 # Python-R-comparison
-Presentation and comparison of solutions in R &amp; Python for general specific problems
+Presentation and comparison of solutions in R &amp; Python for general and specific problems